 Globalization is having profound effects on the development of law and legal systems throughout the world.
 These effects are particularly pronounced in the environmental law field.
-Countries are borrowing law and regulatory innovations from one another at an unprecedented rate.
-Nations increasingly are coordinating regulatory policies with each other and nongovernmental organizations are playing creative new roles in influencing both corporate and consumer behavior.
-These developments are blurring traditional distinctions between domestic and international law and public and private law.
-The result has been the emergence of what has been described as “global environmental law,” the focus of this seminar.
+The result has been the development of what has been described as “global environmental law,” the focus of this seminar.

 Each student will prepare a research paper on a topic selected in consultation with the professor.
 Students will have an opportunity to post the results of their research on a global environmental law blog.
-Those who prepare particularly outstanding papers will be able to submit them for consideration at an international conference.
-In 2013 five students from the seminar presented their papers at an international environmental conference in New Zealand.
+Those who prepare particularly outstanding papers will be able to qualify for travel grants to present them at an international conference in Indonesia.
+In 2013 five students from the seminar presented their papers at an international environmental conference in New Zealand and six students will present their papers at an environmental conference in Spain in 2014.
 Student research papers may be used to satisfy the Advanced Writing Requirement.
 This seminar is open to 1Ls as a first year elective and its credits count toward qualification for the Certificate of Concentration in Environmental Law.